Carasibana/ComfyUI-PolyMask/README.md

 3. Click a number in the **+** row to create an additive polygon
 4. Draw points on the canvas to define the mask area
 5. Optionally click a number in the **−** row to create a subtractive polygon that cuts out from existing masks
+   - The base layer will automatically switch to **Full** when you add your first subtractive point (if it was empty and no other polygons exist)
 6. Adjust feathering as needed
+7. Use the **Base Layer** button to manually toggle between Empty and Full if needed

 ## License